AlkhathamiAli/DataAirbnb/README.md

-# insights-on-Airbnb-Manchester-
+# insights-on-Airbnb-Florida-
-python analysis using calendar and listing dataset of Manchester
+python analysis using calendar and listing dataset of Florida
-## For the following analysis I have download the data from https://data.insideairbnb.com/united-kingdom/england/greater-manchester/2024-09-23/data/calendar.csv.gz
+## For the following analysis I have download the data from https://data.insideairbnb.com/united-kingdom/england/greater-Florida/2024-09-23/data/calendar.csv.gz
 ``` diff
 import pandas as pd
 calendar=pd.read_csv("calendar.csv")